NCAR/DART/docs/pages/Getting_Started.md

 layout: default
 ---

-## Installing DART
+## Getting Started with DART

-The entire installation process is summarized in the following steps:
+The entire process is summarized in the following steps:

 1. [Determine which F90 compiler is available](#fortran90).
 2. [Determine the location of (or build) the *netCDF* library](#netCDFlib).